Teenage pregnancy - school aged young mothers

 You have the option of applying to attend one of the two specialist Young Parent Education Groups (YPEG) in County Durham.
 One group is held in Leadgate and the other is in Horden, Peterlee.
 Transport is provided.

 If you attend one of the groups there is a wide range of services to support you during your time there both during pregnancy and after you have had your baby.
-The Young Parent Education Group can help you with support from teachers, learning support assistants, midwives, health visitors, family nurse practitioners, One Point advisors, help4teens and welfare rights advisers.
+The Young Parent Education Group can help you with support from teachers, learning support assistants, midwives, health visitors, family nurse practitioners, One Point advisors, help4teens and welfare rights advisors.

 You will normally attend one of the groups from approximately 20 weeks into your pregnancy until your baby is 12 weeks old.
 We have a learning support assistant (LSA) who helps you return to the unit while you are keeping up with your education and working towards GCSE exams.